Loyola University Maryland

 Karson Institute for Race, Peace & Social Justice

-Founded in 2020, the Karson Institute aims to provide a space for researchers, students, social justice workers, and activists to come together to research, discuss, debate, and explore answers to America’s most urgent questions on inequality, injustice, and racial inequity.
-Karsonya “Kaye” Whitehead, Ph.D., professor of communication, African, and African American Studies, is the founding executive director of The Karson Institute.
+Founded in 2020, the Karson Institute for Race, Peace & Social Justice provides a space for researchers, students, social justice workers, and activists to research, discuss, debate, and explore answers to America's most urgent questions on inequality, injustice, and racial inequity.
+Karsonya "Kaye" Whitehead, Ph.D., professor of communication, African, and African American Studies, is the founding executive director of The Karson Institute.

-The Karson Institute is comprised of three Centers—the Center for Public Engagement, the Center for Teaching and Learning, and the Center for Research and Culture—and they are all fully functioning.
-In August 2021, the director’s position was elevated and refined to broaden the impact of the Karson Institute’s work throughout the University.
+The Karson Institute has three Centers—the Center for Public Engagement, the Center for Teaching and Learning, and the Center for Research and Culture—fully functioning.
+In August 2021, the director's position was elevated and refined to broaden the impact of the Karson Institute's work throughout the University.

 In its first year, Whitehead led the Institute in conversations with thought leaders around the country, including Dr. Anthony Fauci, Ibram Kendi, Ph.D., Lisa Snowden-McCray, Alice McDermott, Dr. Lawrence Brown, U.S. Rep. Kweisi Mfume, Baltimore Mayor Brandon Scott, and Leonard Pitts, among others.